watem-sedem/watem-sedem/docs/tutorial.rst

 Tutorial
 ########

-To use CNWS a .ini configuration file is needed.
+To use CN-WS a .ini configuration file is needed.
 In this tutorial we will explain how this configuration file is made and how model options are enabled or disabled.